semgrep/mcp-marketplace/plugin/commands/setup.md

 - Run: `semgrep install-semgrep-pro || true`

 4) Report back:
-- Confirm the `~/.claude/CLAUDE.md` file exists with the specified content
 - Confirm Semgrep login/install status by running `semgrep --pro --version`

 5) Tell the user that they are all set for using the Semgrep Plugin!